alegen/emersyx_irc/README.md

 ## Build

 Source files in `emirc` provide the implementation of the go plugin.
-They have to be built using the command:
+The easiest way to get all dependencies is by using the [dep][4] tool.
+The commands to build the plugin are:

 ```
+dep ensure
 go build -buildmode=plugin -o emirc.so emirc/*
 ```